PyThaiNLP/pythainlp/README.md

 ```

 This will install the latest stable release of PyThaiNLP.
-PyThaiNLP uses pip as its package manger and PyPI as its main distribution channel, see [https://pypi.org/project/pythainlp/](https://pypi.org/project/pythainlp/)
+PyThaiNLP uses pip as its package manager and PyPI as its main distribution channel, see [https://pypi.org/project/pythainlp/](https://pypi.org/project/pythainlp/)

 Install different releases: